PERIODIC TABLE

 Main group elements in the first two rows of the table are called typical elements.

 The first row of the f-block elements are called lanthanoids (or, less desirably, lanthanides.
-The second row of the -block elements are called actanoids (or, less desirably, actanides.
+The second row of the f -block elements are called actanoids (or, less desirably, actanides.

 ASSIGNMENT